Jose Herrera Player Props: Diamondbacks vs. Nationals

-Jose Herrera -- with an on-base percentage of .222 in his past 10 games, 95 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Jake Irvin on the hill, on June 6 at 7:05 PM ET.
+The Arizona Diamondbacks, including Jose Herrera (.222 on-base percentage in past 10 games, 95 points below season-long percentage), battle starter Josiah Gray and the Washington Nationals at Nationals Park, Thursday at 1:05 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Braves.
+In his last game he had a hitless performance (0-for-3) against the Braves.

 Jose Herrera Game Info & Props vs. the Nationals